Code-Institute-Submissions/dougiemath-school-database/README.md

 # Student Database

 ## Project Description
 Students who join an 'English as a Second Language (ESL)' school will do a test on arrival to ascertain the student's level of English, and thus be placed in the correct classroom.
-This project is to enable langauge schools to enter a new student onto a spreadsheet, enter the student's test results, calculate the student's level and allocate the student a unique student number.
+This project is to enable language schools to enter a new student onto a spreadsheet, enter the student's test results, calculate the student's level and allocate the student a unique student number.
 Specific students are searchable (by student ID) and removable.

 ## UX Design